News

 Exceptions: The trigger law provides exemptions when “necessary for the preservation of the mother’s life” or if the mother has filed a formal charge of rape, but not for incest.

-Impact: The sole abortion clinic in Mississippi has officially been sold, as of July 18.
+Impact: The sole abortion clinic in Mississippi was officially sold in 2022, within weeks of the Supreme Court’s decision.
 That clinic, Jackson Women’s Health Organization, was at the center of the Dobbs case.
-The owner has said she plans to open a clinic in Las Cruces, New Mexico, where abortion is legal on demand with no gestational limit.
+The former owner has said that she is opening a new abortion facility in Las Cruces, New Mexico, where abortion is legal on demand with no gestational limit.

 MISSOURI – Ban throughout pregnancy

-Missouri became the first state to criminalize abortion on June 24, Republican Gov. Mike Parson announced.
-Parson and Missouri Attorney General Eric Schmitt signed proclamations activating Missouri’s Right to Life of the Unborn Child Act within minutes of the Dobbs decision.
+Missouri became the first state to criminalize abortion on June 24, 2022, Missouri Republican Gov. Mike Parson announced.
+Parson and then-Missouri Attorney General Eric Schmitt signed proclamations activating Missouri’s Right to Life of the Unborn Child Act within minutes of the Dobbs decision.

 Exceptions: The act prohibits all abortions unless a medical condition would “necessitate” one to avoid the mother’s death or “substantial and irreversible physical impairment of a major bodily function,” based on a physician’s “reasonable medical judgment.”